Several New Generalizations of LYM Inequality: Main results

 \section{Main results}

-In all known generalizations of the LYM inequality and its various analogs, even the most general ones, the results have been established only for families $\mathcal{D}$ of $r$-decompositions in which every component avoids chains of the same fixed length, i.e., all $\mathcal{D}_k$ are $t$-chain free for a single integer $t$.
+In all known generalizations of the LYM inequality and its various analogs, the results have been established only for families $\mathcal{D}$ of $r$-decompositions in which every component avoids chains of the same fixed length, i.e., all $\mathcal{D}_k$ are $t$-chain free for a single integer $t$.

 One of the central contributions of this paper is to lift this restriction: we extend these results to the more general and flexible setting where different components of the family $\mathcal{D}$ may avoid chains of distinct lengths.
 Specifically, we allow its $k$-th component family $\mathcal{D}_k$ to be $t_k$-chain free, where $t_1, \ldots, t_r$ are arbitrary given positive integers.
 We establish such extensions across four fundamental lattice structures: the Boolean lattice $B(n)$, the subspace lattice $L_q(n)$ of $\mathbb{F}_q^n$, the subspace lattice $\mathrm{Mod}(n)$ of $\mathbb{R}^n$, and the divisor lattice $\mathrm{Div}(n)$.
 We derive two types of results: the corresponding generalized LYM inequalities, and the corresponding upper bounds on the size or measure of the $r$-decomposition family $\mathcal{D}$.
 These upper bounds rely on a key parameter $\sigma = \frac{t_1 t_2 \cdots t_r}{\mathrm{max}\{t_1, \ldots, t_r\}}$, with the bound taking the form of the sum of the $\sigma$ largest relevant summands.
 A summary of all these main results is provided in Table \ref{g0}.